 The beauty of Page’s writing is she allows the wholeness of Simon to evolve in front of us without passing her own judgment.
 The story is carefully crafted, but because the range of experience was so rich, I never once felt emotionally manipulated.
 Instead I felt opened up and like I was being allowed to see Simon and his experience from new and interesting angles.

 One of the things I’m going to continue to ponder about Alphabet is the relationship of the title to the book as a whole.
 There are easy references like when Simon is learning the alphabet in order to learn to read or later when he constructs an alphabet-type narrative for a prison newsletter.
 There are also deeper references including the alphabet of women he learns from along the way and the alphabet of the words he tattoos upon his body.
 Still, I think there’s something more here and if you read the book and want to share your ideas, I’d love to hear them.

 It’s not often that I read a book set in prison.
 It’s even less often that I read a book set in early 1980s Britain.
 Even more rare is that I’d enjoy the combination of the two, but Alphabet is a stunningly well written and deeply human book.
 The nuance of relationships and character development is hard to equal.
 Yet another first class book from Biblioasis that’s stretched my reading horizons, even if Alphabet falls as far from your normal reading subject matter as it does mine, I highly recommend trying out this book.

-If this review made you want to learn from Calvino, pick up a copy of Under the Jaguar Sun from Powell’s Books.
+If this review made you want to read Alphabet, pick up a copy from Powell’s Books.
 Your purchase keeps indie booksellers in business and I receive a commission.